StayPirate/secbox/README.md

     It seems the cow can't say anything anymore, any existential question is over.

-    Of course, if `cowsay` is still installed inside the container, you can use it without entering into the container shell all the time.
-That's ascutally the strainght of secbox!
+    Let's reinstall `cowsay` inside the container and let's see something more.
+Of course you can use it without entering into the container with a shell all the time.
+That's ascutally the secbox's straightness!
 Just run like this:

         host> secbox cowsay Hi folks
          ----------